-The US economy was greatly boosting in the 1990ies.
+The US economy was booming in the 1990s, and nowhere was that more true than in San Francisco.
 The growth rate was 4 percent annually which positively impacted in all industries.

 San Francisco was the epicenter for growth.
 Violent crime decreased by 41 percent, as did HIV/AIDS deaths.
 The rent cost was affordable for most of the residents, unlike nowadays.
 Additionally, San Francisco wasn’t struggling homeless crisis as it does nowadays.

 Tech Innovation Dominated San Francisco in the 1990s

 Among the prominent triumphs in the 1990s in the Bay Area was the invention of the World Wide Web, by Tim Berners-Lee.
 The invention came to dramatically change the course of life for government, businesses and society.
 Even though Berners-Lee never directly profited from his invention, for over 3 decades he was trying to guard it from the unforeseen consequences.